Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Price: 50€ approximately

-2. The most affordable option: the bus
+The most affordable option: the bus

-Bus from Edinburgh to St Andrews| ©Roy Calderwood
+Bus from Edinburgh to Saint Andrews| ©Roy Calderwood

-Bus from Edinburgh to St Andrews| ©Roy Calderwood
+Bus from Edinburgh to Saint Andrews| ©Roy Calderwood

-If your idea is to go from Edinburgh to Saint Andrews by public transport and you want to go directly, you will have to settle for the bus, as there is no train station in this town.
-Although it is not the fastest way (it takes a little more than two hours), it is quite economical, since its price is approximately 7 € (one way).
+If your idea is to go from Edinburgh to St. Andrews by public transport and you want to go direct, you will have to settle for the bus, as there is no train station in this town.
+Although it is not the fastest way (it takes a little more than two hours), it is quite economical, since its price is approximately 7€ (one way).

 The line that makes the route is the X59.
 The station where you should take this bus in Edinburgh will not be forgotten, because it is the Saint Andrews Bus Station.
-It is quite big so make sure you are at the corresponding stop (Stance D), get on the bus going towards Dundee and get off at St Andrews Bus Station.
-Just six minutes away is Market Street, one of the most central and important streets of the town.
+It is quite big so make sure you are at the appropriate stop (Stance D), get on the bus going towards Dundee and get off at St Andrews Bus Station.
+Just six minutes away is Market Street, one of the most central and important streets in the town.

 My advice is to buy your ticket in advance through the Stage Coach website, which is the company that operates this route.
-Buses leave approximately every hour, from 7am to 11pm.
+Buses leave approximately every hour, from 7:00 am to 11:00 pm.

 Interesting facts